opencog/sensory/README.md

 ### Status
 ***Version 0.2.8*** -- Experimental.
 Basic demos actually work.
-Overall architecture seems ok-ish.
-The grand questions above remain mysterious.
+Overall low-level parts of the architecture and implementation seem ok-ish.
+The upper-level parts have not yet been designed.
+The grand questions above remain mysterious, but are starting to clarify.

 Provides:
 * Basic File I/O stream.